-This study determined that our instruments can determine iso-electric point with accuracy of 0.1 pH unit.
+Evidently, this study established that our instruments determine isoelectric point with accuracy of 0.1 pH unit.

-It would be important to stress that determination of iso-electric point does not require calibration of electroacoustic device.
-Phase of electroacoustic signal rotates 180 degrees at this pH.
-This is absolute definition of iso-electric point.
+Determination of the isoelectric point does not require calibration of the electroacoustic device.
+Phase of electroacoustic signal rotates 180 degrees at this pH value.
+Consequently, this is an absolute definition of the isoelectric point.

 Figure below illustrates results of pH titrations for alumina slurry at 4% vl and rutile slurry at 7% vl.

 Generally, determination of isoelectric point requires automatic burettes.
 These devices are capable of injecting chemicals into the sample when it is stirred.
 Precision of the injection is 1 microliter.
 Software controls their functions according to the preliminary defined protocol.
 This protocol specifies minimum and maximum pH, number of points, direction of pH change.

 Our Book on Ultrasound for characterizing colloids contains a separate chapter on titrations.